Yielding in amorphous solids reveals an age-dependent intrinsic lengthscale: The first plastic event - shear strain analysis

-Having the fixed $k$, we now examine the effect of sub-system size $L_s$ on the load curve, specifically on the yielding strain.
+Having fixed the $k$ value, we now examine the effect of sub-system size $L_s$ on the load curve, specifically on the yielding strain.
 In Fig. \ref{fig1}(d) we show load curves for $\it k = 10 \epsilon/a^2$ for varying $L_s$.
-The solid black line represents the load curve for an unconstrained system which shows a yield strain of $\gamma_y \approx 0.002$ at the first plastic event.
+The solid black line represents the load curve for an unconstrained system with a local yield strain of $\gamma_y \approx 0.002$ at the first plastic event.
 With varying $L_s$, the initial linear response does not show much variation, but we observe a systematic change in local yield strain $\gamma_y$ and local yield stress $\sigma_y$.
-With the increase in $L_s$, $\gamma_y$ and $\sigma_y$ decrease.
-Approaching $L_s \rightarrow L$, we recover the unconstrained load curve.
+With the decrease in $L_s$, $\gamma_y$ and $\sigma_y$ increases.
+Approaching $L_s \rightarrow L$, we recover the unconstrained load curve ({{\it SI} provides $L_s$ dependent displacement map for 2D BMLJ.}).
 We find similar features in the other three model systems that we have studied.
-In each case, the value of $k$ was fixed according to the above-prescribed protocol.
-One can rationalise the increasing yield stress and strain with decreasing $L_s$ in terms of interface effects, with the background curtailing the motion of particles in the sub-system and hence increasing the barrier height for the first plastic event.
-However, we find a more interesting observation when we look at the variation of $\gamma_y$ with $L_s$, which we discuss below.
+The value of $k$ was fixed for each of the systems according to the above-prescribed protocol. { One can rationalise the increasing yield stress and strain with decreasing $L_s$ as a result of the background curtailing the motion of particles in the sub-system and hence increasing the barrier height for the first plastic event.} However, we find a more interesting observation when we look at the variation of $\gamma_y$ with $L_s$.